Michael J. Hinkle III

 Conclusion

-What Twelve Years Built — And Where It Goes From Here
+What Thirteen Years Built — And Where It Goes From Here

 Three distinct operational environments.
-Twelve years of building, stabilizing, and improving service systems that real people depended on every single day.
+Thirteen years of building, stabilizing, and improving service systems that real people depended on every single day.

 What this document has attempted to show is not simply a list of accomplishments — any resume can carry those.
 What it has attempted to show is a pattern.
 A consistent approach to operational leadership that produces measurable results regardless of the conditions presented.